simplicitesoftware/module-test-java/README.md

 `TestJava` module definition
 ============================

-This module is for testing Java features.
+This module is for testing platform features.

+All items in this module are developped in Java.

 `TestJavaService` business object definition
 --------------------------------------------